There’s more to core training workouts than sit-ups and crunches.

 So, spot reduction is a myth.

 But when the fat does come off, you’ll want some muscle there to show off.
-Like this guy…
+If you don’t, you’ll end up looking like this guy…

 Flexion Core Exercises